agrrh/agrrh.com/technical/java_timezone.md

 Date: 2015-07-18 09:55
 Tags: java, timezone

-*I'm going to build my own time zones with blackjack and hookers*
+I'm going to build my own timezones with blackjack and hookers

 >While most application software will use the underlying operating system for timezone information, the Java Platform, from version 1.3.1, has maintained **its own timezone database**.
 This database is updated whenever timezone rules change.
 Oracle provides an updater tool for this purpose.